grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 "You had better go down there and get on the sonar with her," Percy said to Hemi.

 Hemi nodded and slipped down through the hatch.
-He put one big hand gently on Cassandra's thin shoulder so he wouldn't surprise her --- she had her eyes closed and seemed to be concentrating very hard on listening.
+He put one big hand gently on Cassandra's thin shoulder so he wouldn't surprise her --- she had her eyes closed and seemed to be concentrating on listening.
 When he touched her she turned and opened her eyes and nodded to him.
 Hemi put the second sonar headset on.

 A minute later he reported to Percy.
 "Sylvia, their diesels are off.
 They are definitely submerged.
 Range... maybe 300 meters.
 Hold on..."